top of page

 Access to professional services

-A recent study by Professor Seth Cohen at UC Berkeley indicated that health services targeting seasonal migrant farm workers reach only 13% of the population.
+Seasonal workers struggle to find adequate healthcare, and according to several research studies, providers of various services in turn have difficulty reaching the farm working population.
 Many workers do not remain in any one region for very long as necessity compels them to seek new employment opportunities with shifting harvest seasons.
 A customized, smartphone-based, location-based approach could be life-changing for such workers.

 A better way...